 The United States of America: The first system of deposit insurance appeared in the USA.
 Initially the aim of insurance system creation was the protection of the paying systems from "banking panics".
 On June, 13, 1933 the Government adopted the Law which supposed the formation of the Federal Deposit Insurance Corporation (FDIC).
 In 1934 the depositing insurance proceeds amounted about 2500 dollars per one depositor.
 The involved in the system banks had to pay an enrolment fee into the deposit insurance fund that amounted to 0.5% of the insuring deposits.
-A half of the deposits have to be delivered immediately and another half of the deposits has to be delivered on demand of the FDIC.
+A half of the deposits has to be delivered immediately and another half of the deposits has to be delivered on demand of the FDIC.
 FDIC is functioning due to incomes got through the deposits insurance payments made by the insured banks.
 According to assessments they amount to the 1/12 of 1% of bank deposits.
 They guarantee both saving accounts, i.e. deposits and current accounts belonging to the private persons and organizations.
 On June, 30, 2011 the FDIC has included 6413 commercial banks (87876 deposits) and 1100 loan-saving banks (10317 deposits) as a members.
-The amount of the insured deposits was 7 trillion USD [1].
+The amount of the insured deposits was 7 trillions USD [1].
 In order to increase the protection level of citizens under the conditions of the financial crisis in 2008 the insurance compensation limit was increased from 100,000 USD to 250,000 USD according to the "Paulson plan".

 FDIC takes part in: 1) audit of the paying capacity; 2) audit of the ownership activity; 3) control of the registered state establishments; 4) implementation of the consumer legislation; 5) secure fulfillment of the legislative papers; 6) control of the anti-trust law abidance; 7) deposits' insurance.
 Also up to 2011 FDIC has supported banks that were at the bankruptcy threat.
 But after the Dodd-Frank's act acceptance in 2010 (legitimated on July, 15, 2011) any targeted support of banks is prohibited [2].
 The aim of this act's acceptance was the providing of the financial stability of the USA and protection from the unfair banks, which activity had led to the financial crisis of 2008.
 The USA has 2 acting patterns in case of bank bankruptcy or its illiquidity: 1) method of acquisition and absorption and 2) method of the direct payment performed by FDIC.
-According to the FDIC data, 51 financial organizations were out of business in 2010.
-It means that during mentioned 3 years 300 financial organizations were out of business.
+According to the FDIC data, 51 financial organizations were out of business in 2012 in the USA; 92 financial organizations were out of business in 2011 and 157 financial organizations were out of business in 2010.
+It means that during mentioned 3 years 300 financial organizations went out of business.
 14 banks were closed in the USA from the beginning of 2013; having the assets on 19 billion USD approximately their deposit fund is less than 1.2% of the total sum of insured deposits.
 In 1993 FDIC introduced the system of the scaled insurance payments [3].